s5546/logParser/README.md

 Uses psutil, you'll have to install it using pip3 (or just use the -f flag, it gets rid of some safety measures but you wont need psutil then)

-Attempts to follow PEP8, except for the parts that I don't like
+Attempts to follow PEP8, except for the parts that I don't like and also the parts I forget about

 switches: